hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-contracts.md

 ```

 If successful, the script will return both the old implementation contract address and the newly one, and the state of the current variables will remain the same.
 The old implementation will automatically be made unusable, so there is no need to self-destruct it.

+Upgrading contracts on a testnet is similar -- just make sure that the network and Ethereum config is in `hardhat.config.js` and that it isn't commented out.
+If upgrading on an network via an Infura URL (like Goerli), you'll need an Infura key too.
+See more information on using the config files at the top of this document.

 ## Analyzing with Slither